Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 DIRECTORS' RESPONSIBILITY STATEMENT

-the applicable accounting standards had been followed along with proper explanation relating
+2023, the applicable accounting standards had been followed along with proper

-view of the state of affairs of the Company as at March 31, 2023 and of the loss of the Company
+fair view of the state of affairs of the Company as at March 31, 2024 and of the loss of the

 (c) the directors had taken proper and sufficient care for the maintenance of adequate

-the company and for preventing arid detecting fraud and other irregularities;
+of the company and for preventing and detecting fraud and other irregularities;

-(d) the annual accounts of the company have been prepared on a going concern basis;
+(d) they had prepared the annual accounts on a going concern basis and the Board

 VIGIL MECHANISM/WHISTLE BLOWER POLICY